kartik0709/add-to-list/README.md

 Website is mobile responsive as well and testing on mac using browsers - chrome, firefox, safari.

+All the js code is in the html file itself instead of a separate file just to make it easy to look at everything once.

-Project is built using grunt.
+Project is built using grunt and jquery.